g4eve/Dog-Patrol/docs/tutorials/before-you-start-a-tutorial.md

 * The following software on your development system:
     * [Git](https://docs.github.com/en/get-started/quickstart/set-up-git) (for the command line)
     * [GitHub Desktop](https://desktop.github.com) (optional)
-    * A fork of the [To-Do-Service repo](https://github.com/UWC2-APIDOC/to-do-service-public)
+    * A fork of the [Dog-Patrol repo](https://github.com/g4eve/Dog-Patrol)
     * A current/LTS version of [node.js](https://nodejs.org/en/)
     * A current version of [json-server](https://www.npmjs.com/package/json-server)
     * A current copy of the database file.
 You can get this by syncing your fork.
     * **TIP**: If you're using a fork of the repo, create a working branch in which to do your tutorials.
 Create a new branch for each tutorial to prevent a mistake in one from affecting your work in another.
     * The [Postman desktop app](https://www.postman.com/downloads/).
-Because you run the **To-Do service** on your development system with an `http://localhost` hostname, the web-version of Postman can't perform the exercises.
+Because you run the **Dog Patrol service** on your development system with an `http://localhost` hostname, the web-version of Postman can't perform the exercises.

 ## Test your development system

 To test your development system, follow these steps:

-1. Create and checkout a test branch of your fork of the To-Do-service repo.
-Your `GitHub repo workspace` is the directory that contains your fork of the `to-do-service` repo.
+1. Create and checkout a test branch of your fork of the Dog Patrol service repo.
+Your `GitHub repo workspace` is the directory that contains your fork of the `Dog-Patrol` repo.

     ```shell
     cd <your GitHub repo workspace>
     ls
-    # (see the to-do-service directory in the list)
+    # (see the dog patrol service directory in the list)
-    cd to-do-service
+    cd Dog-Patrol
     git checkout -b tutorial-test
     cd api
-    json-server -w to-do-db-source.json
+    json-server -w dog-db-source.json
     ```

     If your development system is installed correctly, you should see